eclipse-iceoryx/iceoryx/iceoryx_examples/iceoptions/README.md

 publisherOptions.offerOnCreate = false;
 ```

-Due to disabled `offerOnCreate` feature, don't forget to offer our topic:
+Due to the disabled `offerOnCreate` feature, don't forget to offer our topic:

 ```cpp
 publisher.offer();